Hacker’s Guide to SPM12

 description of the image |

-This description references the NIfTI header fields stored in hdr
+This description references the NIfTI header fields stored in hdr.

 Further fields that are often unset or unreliable: